Bring Criminals to Justice Across the Globe Using Digital Evidence

-Utica College is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.
+Utica University is a leader in cybersecurity education, designated as a National Center of Academic Excellence by the Department of Homeland Security and the National Security Agency.

 Eighty-six percent of executives reported their company experienced a cyber incident or data theft, loss, or attack between 2017 and 2018.1 With a stat like that, it’s no wonder employment for careers like information security analyst are growing much faster than average and on pace for up to 128,500 jobs by 2026.2

 As a graduate of this specialization, you’ll be prepared for entry-level opportunities in industries like law enforcement, health care information security, and corporate or industrial security.